 Every type of house requires at least some form of illumination.
 Adding lights to your home gives it more personality, whether you consider them primarily in terms of their aesthetic value or overall practicality.

 You can use techniques like cove lighting to create an ambient or accent effect.
-In many cases, the lighting is indirect; its purpose is to wash a wall or ceiling.
+In many cases, the illumination is indirect; its purpose is to wash a wall or ceiling.
 In contrast, the lighting fixture itself can nestle into a built-in cove.

-Where to Use Cove Lights
+Where to Use Cove-Style Lights

 Cove lighting should be one of the alternatives you must explore if you want soft, diffused lighting across your living room, hallways, porch, or bedroom.
 All you need to do is to position them correctly with the assistance of moldings or valances.

-Use it in the living room: It would help if you had a well-considered combination of the many lighting levels in the living room, which should combine aesthetic value with functional applicability.
+Use it in the living room: It would help if you had a well-considered combination of the many radiance levels in the living room, which should combine aesthetic value with functional applicability.
 Cove fixtures can enhance the mood lighting in a living room design.

-Not only may cove lighting be in the ceiling, but it can also be employed to draw attention to a specific architectural element in the room.
+Not only may cove lighting be in the ceiling but it can also be employed to draw attention to a specific architectural element in the room.
 It could be on the wall, such as a statement stone relief feature, or even at floor level, such as an invisible light behind a cabinet hanging on the wall.

 Because they can adjust brightness according to requirements, LED lights with transformers and dimmer switches built in are perfect for providing this kind of illumination.
 In addition, this degree of illumination is easier on the eyes than the lighting provided by a table lamp would be.